HenrikSamuelsson/learning-gnu-make/sub-sections/running-make.md

 > make
 ```

+We will in the exercise in this section intentionally do some incomplete runs of Make to learn a little about what Make expects as input and the different types of output messages produced by Make.

 ## Exercise 1

-We will in this exercise intentionally make a mistake when running make to learn about the error message.
 Create a new empty folder somewhere on your computer, hint on how to achieve this below.

 ```console
 > mkdir running-make